rbindech/eulerian-tour-group-9/README.md

 - assist with the design, commenting, testing, and debugging of the Tucker implementation; and
 - help draft and organize this README.

-The generated explanations and code must be reviewed and understood by the group before submission.
-The relevant AI prompt history should be included with the submission as required by the course instructions.

 ## References

 - Course material: *Graph Traversal 1 - Eulerian Tour, Graph Theory Week 3*